noura1222/cloud-developer/course-03/exercises/README.md

 # Docker Hub Images
 https://hub.docker.com/u/noura22

-# Trabis CI Screenshots
+# Travis CI Screenshots
-(travis-ci-screenshots) folder contains a screenshots of builds on configured Travis CI
+Travis CI screenshots is on this directory

 # Build and Push Docker Images
 Apply the following for each service: